MuhammadHadiofficial/MuhammadHadiofficial/README.md

 ## 👨🏻‍💻 About Me

-🎓 &nbsp; Recent Computer Science graduate from [IndianaTech] with a strong foundation in software engineering and machine learning.
+🎓 &nbsp; Computer Science graduate from IndianaTech with a strong foundation in software engineering and machine learning.

 💼 &nbsp; Professional Experience:
 - Full-stack developer with proven track record in startup environments